Chart Color Schemes

 Wellington features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.2% of all households, including 22.1% couples with children, 27.8% couples without children, and 13.8% single parent families.
-Non-family households comprise the remaining 34.8%, with lone person households at 31.7% and group households comprising 3.1% of the total.
+Family households account for 65.2% of all households, including 22.1% couples with children, 27.8% couples without children, and 13.8% single parent families.
+Non-family households constitute the remaining 34.8%, with lone person households at 31.7% and group households comprising 3.1%.
 The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households